By Victoria Page

 - 64% of customers are more likely to buy a product online after watching a video about it

-Online streaming is growing as the most popular avenue for video consumption, and it is projected that the average hours spent per day online will be equivalent to the number of hours spent watching television in the next year.
+Online streaming is growing as the most popular method for video consumption.
+It’s projected that the average hours spent per day online will be equivalent to the number of hours spent watching television in the next year.